 The legislative branch of state government is generally set up in the same bicameral manner (save for Nebraska) and performs the same types of law-making and investigative duties as the U.S. Congress.
-For the most part, they provide the same types of checks and balances and are a co-equal branch of the state government.
+For the most part, it provides the same types of checks and balances and is a co-equal branch of the state government.